On the generalized dimensions of multifractal eigenstates

 as a global fit for the multifractal dimensions $D_q$ of the PBRM model for both symmetry classes, $\beta=1$ and $\beta=2$.
-In Fig.~\ref{Fig1} we show fits of Eq.~(\ref{Dqofb}) to numerically obtained $D_q$'s as a function of $b$ for some values of $q$ and in Fig.~\ref{Fig2}(a) we plot the values of $\alpha_q$ extracted from the fittings.
-We observe that Eq.~(\ref{Dqofb}) fits reasonably well the numerical $D_q$ for $q> 1/2$.
+In Fig.~\ref{Fig1} we show fits of Eq.~(\ref{Dqofb}) to numerically obtained $D_q$'s as a function of $b$ for some values of $q$ for the PBRM model with $\beta=2$ (the case $\beta=1$ has been already reported in Ref.~[\onlinecite{EPL12}]) and in Fig.~\ref{Fig2}(a) we plot the values of $\alpha_q$ extracted from the fittings; here, for comparison purposes, we report both cases: $\beta=1$ and $\beta=2$.
+We observe that Eq.~(\ref{Dqofb}) fits reasonably well the numerical $D_q$ for $q>1/2$.
 It is important to stress that Eq.~(\ref{Dqofb}) reproduces well the $b$-dependencies predicted analytically\cite{EM08} for the limits $b\ll 1$ and $b\gg 1$.

 The multifractal dimensions of Fig.~\ref{Fig1} were extracted from the linear fit of the logarithm of the inverse mean eigenfunction participation numbers versus the logarithm of $N$, see Eq.~(\ref{Dq}). $D_1$ was extracted from the linear fit of the mean eigenfunction entropy versus the logarithm of $N$, see Eq.~(\ref{D1}).
 We used system sizes of $N=2^n$ with $8\le n\le 13$.
 The average was performed over $2^{n-3}$ eigenvectors with eigenvalues around the band center of $2^{16-n}$ realizations of the random matrices.